misterunknown/ifm/README.md

 ## installation
 Just copy the ifm.php to your webspace - thats all :)

+## security information
+By default, the IFM is locked to it's own directory, so you are not able to go above.
+You can change that by setting the `root_dir` in the scripts [configuration](https://github.com/misterunknown/ifm/wiki/Configuration).

+For security reasons it is not allowed to show or edit the `.htaccess` file.
+This is because you can configure the IFM via environment variables.
+Thus if anyone has the ability to edit the `.htaccess` file, he could overwrite the active configuration.
+[See also](https://github.com/misterunknown/ifm/wiki/Configuration).

 ## key bindings
 * <kbd>e</kbd> - edit / extract current file
 * <kbd>h</kbd><kbd>j</kbd><kbd>k</kbd><kbd>l</kbd> - vim-style navigation (alternative to arrow keys)